ryotwell/validator/README.md

     ],
-    'not_in' => 'The selected :attribute is invalid.', 'required' => 'The :attribute field is required.', 'required_with' => 'The :attribute field is required when :values is present.', 'required_without' => 'The :attribute field is required when :values is not present.', 'same' => 'The :attribute and :values must match.', 'string' => 'The :attribute must be a string.', 'timezone' => 'The :attribute must be a valid timezone.', 'url' => 'The :attribute must be a valid URL.'
+    'not_in' => 'The selected :attribute is invalid.', 'required' => 'The :attribute field is required.', 'required_with' => 'The :attribute field is required when :required_with is present.', 'required_without' => 'The :attribute field is required when :required_without is not present.', 'same' => 'The :attribute and :same must match.', 'string' => 'The :attribute must be a string.', 'timezone' => 'The :attribute must be a valid timezone.', 'url' => 'The :attribute must be a valid URL.'